sjbrown/1kfa/mod_guide_gm.md

 Playing as a GM, you will:

- * pitch the idea of playing A Thousand Faces of Adventure to your friends
  * know, teach, and follow the rules
  * describe scenes
  * give Non-Player Characters (NPCs) names, voices, motivations,